AndreisPurim/AndreisPurim/content/pqc_newhope.md

 Also, be aware that this is the first time I add MathJax on my website.
 Since it's a recent addition, it might not be as stable as I'd like.

-**Disclaimer 2:** Sometimes, the page renders inline equations as block equations for reasons beyong our mortal understanding. _Refresh thy page if that is thy case._
+**Disclaimer 2:** Sometimes, the page renders inline equations as block equations for reasons beyond our mortal understanding. _Refresh thy page if that is thy case._

 # 1. Summary